cosmos/cosmjs/README.md

    [Edge Spartan](https://en.wikipedia.org/wiki/Microsoft_Edge#Development))
 3. Browser extensions (Chromium/Firefox)

-Our current JavaScript target standard is ES2017, giving us native async/wait support.
-We use WebAssembly to implement certain crypto.
+Our current JavaScript target standard is ES2017, giving us native async/await support.
+We use WebAssembly to implement certain cryptographic functions.

 We're happy to adjust this list according to users' needs as long as you don't ask for Internet Explorer support.
 If your environment does not support Wasm, we